sklinkusch/us-election/README.md

 Note that this script is purely probabilistic.
 This means, it does not contain if a state or district is more likely to be won by a certain party.

+For less than 20 open states/districts, all possible szenarios are shown.
+Similar szenarios are grouped.

+**Usage:** `waystowhitehouse.pl link/to/waystowhitehouse.dat`